Expanded shale

 In a system

-• Made by kilning shale at 1100°C until it puffs up; the result is a porous, hard, neutral-pH aggregate similar to LECA but denser
+• Made by firing shale (or slate) in a rotary kiln at roughly 1,100-1,200 C until it expands into a porous, hard, neutral-pH aggregate, similar to LECA but denser

-• Doesn't float, so beds can be filled and flooded immediately without a saturation step
+• Does not float, so beds can be filled and flooded immediately without a saturation step

-• Commonly sold as a soil amendment in heavy clay regions (US Southeast); a 25 kg bag costs less than half what aquaponics-branded LECA costs
+• Commonly sold as a soil amendment in heavy-clay regions (US Southeast); a 25 kg bag costs much less than aquaponics-branded LECA

 Notes

 Rinse before use.
-The Permatil brand from Carolina Stalite is the most common North American source; comparable Spanish and Australian products go by 'expanded slate' or 'haydite'.
+The Permatil brand from Carolina Stalite is the most common North American source, while comparable Spanish and Australian products are sold as 'expanded slate' or 'haydite'.
+Like other expanded mineral aggregates it is a porous, kiln-fired lightweight rock, here denser and more angular than expanded clay.

 See the full aquaponics media reference for comparison, or use the aquaponics system designer to plan a complete setup.